apache/sling-whiteboard/scripting-resolver/examples/README.md

     * it has a selector script (`h.html`), essentially overriding the same selector script from `org.apache.sling.scripting.examplebundle.hello/1.0.0`
     * initial content is available at:
+      1. `<sling>/content/srr/examples/hi.html` - automatically wired to the `org.apache.sling.scripting.examplebundle.hi/1.0.0` resource type
-      1. `<sling>/content/examplehiv1.html` - explicitly wired to the `org.apache.sling.scripting.examplebundle.hi/1.0.0` resource type
+      2. `<sling>/content/srr/examples/hi-v1.html` - explicitly wired to the `org.apache.sling.scripting.examplebundle.hi/1.0.0` resource type

 The integration tests using these bundles can be found [here](../org-apache-sling-scripting-resolver/src/test/java/org/apache/sling/scripting/resolver/internal) and you can find instructions to start a running sling instance with the provided examples [here](../org-apache-sling-scripting-resolver/#Example).